marcusjoshm/pb_cap_analysis/README.md

 - **Values > 1.0** (e.g., 1.2): More aggressive - increases the background value before subtraction, resulting in higher enrichment scores

 This is useful when you want to adjust for systematic over- or under-estimation of background.

+### Maximum Background Constraint

+The `--max-background` parameter constrains background peak selection:
+- Ensures background values don't exceed a known threshold for your dataset
+- Useful when you have prior knowledge about expected background intensity ranges
+- Example: If you know true background is around 20 and never exceeds 100, use `--max-background 100`
+- Helps avoid selecting spurious high-intensity peaks as background
+- When used, the algorithm prioritizes peaks below the threshold based on prominence
+- Fallback uses the highest frequency histogram bin below the threshold if no peaks are detected

 ### Negative Value Handling